BaptisteRoseau/dotfiles/README.md

 Run the [remote-setup](scripts/remote-setup) script with the following. `git` must be installed.

+**/!\ WARNING /!\: This script wil remove your .config/Code/User and .config/nvim directories.
+Make sure to have a backup if necessary.**

 ```sh
 curl -sfL https://raw.githubusercontent.com/BaptisteRoseau/dotfiles/main/scripts/remote-setup | bash -
 source ~/.bash_profile